-Stocks hover near records as oil hits 6-year high
+Stocks hover near records as oil reverses off 6-year highs

 Amazon founder Jeff Bezos steps aside as CEO

-U.S. stock futures were little changed as oil prices surged to a more than six-year high.
+U.S. equity markets were mixed as oil prices pulled back from Tuesday morning's six-year highs.

-Dow Jones Industrial Average futures fell 38 points, or 0.11%, while S&P 500 futures slipped 0.05% and Nasdaq 100 futures edged up 0.12%.
+The Dow Jones Industrial Average fell 98 points, or 0.28%, while the S&P 500 was down 0.01% and the Nasdaq advanced 0.17%.
 All three major indexes closed at record highs on Friday.

-The choppy trading session comes as West Texas Intermediate crude oil spiked $1.29 to $76.45 a barrel, the highest since November 2014, after production talks between OPEC and its allies broke down.
+The choppy trading session comes as West Texas Intermediate crude oil spiked as much as $1.82 to $76.98 a barrel, before turning lower, after production talks between OPEC and its allies broke down.
 The rift in the group comes as the United Arab Emirates, the world’s fourth-largest producer, declined Saudi Arabia’s deal to raise output, instead wanting to pump out more of its oil under any agreement.

 FOOD AND BEVERAGE GIANTS SOUND INFLATION ALARM

-In stocks, oil related-companies, including Chevron Corp., Halliburton Corp. and Occidental Petroleum Corp., were all higher on higher crude prices.
+In stocks, oil related-companies, including Chevron Corp., Halliburton Corp. and Occidental Petroleum Corp., were in focus.

 Elsewhere, Didi Global Corp. was sharply lower after Chinese regulators said new users in the country could not download the app before a cybersecurity review of the company was completed.
 Shares had fallen 6.73% during the first three days of trading.